sairam1592/Android_Recipe_Application/README.md

 - Added No Internet Error screen with a Retry button to load recipe

 ## Upcoming Additions:
+- Publishing to Google Play store -> Submitted release bundle for Review
 - A lot of Jetpack design implementation
 - Room DB for caching
 - More features such as Recipe Detail screen, Difficulty level of recipe, Refer to youtube link, Select/Unselect a Recipe, Multiple Select/Unselect just like in other food apps